sherlock-audit/2023-02-openq-judging/README.md

 Contestants' payouts and scores will be updated according to the changes made on this issue.

+**jacksanford1**

+Lead Senior Watson comment on PR #113:

+> Changes look good.
+>
+> Token requirement has been simplified to just a whitelist.
+It makes the rest changes to support this revision. tokenAddressLimitReach method has been removed from DepositManagerV1. _tokenAddressLimit has been removed from TokenWhitelist constructor.
+TOKEN_ADDRESS_LIMIT has been removed along with it's setter.
+Tests have been updated to accommodate changes.

+Lead Senior Watson comment on PR #114:

+> Changes look good.
+Removes all logic from bounties.
+Seems to have gotten all related code.
+Will keep my out for any that was missed on when checking the rest of the PRs.

 # Issue H-7: Refunds can be bricked by triggering OOG (out of gas) in DepositManager